nickbauman/gaeclj-ds/README.md

             :ordered-amounts      gaeclj.valid/repeated-longs?])
 ```

-When created a new `CostStrategy` the rules are applied.
+When creating a new `CostStrategy` the rules are applied.

 ```clojure
 (create-CostStrategy "invalid uuid string"